webix-hub/docs/data/api/refs/ui.portlet.md

 {{api
 - api/link/ui.portlet_animate_config.md - defines or disables view change animation.
-- api/ui.portlet_body_config.md -
+- api/ui.portlet_body_config.md - defines the portlet content (a view or some HTML)
 - api/link/ui.portlet_borderless_config.md - used to hide the component borders
 - api/link/ui.portlet_cols_config.md - array of views objects arranged horizontally
 - api/link/ui.portlet_container_config.md - an html container (or its id) where the component needs initializing
 - api/link/ui.portlet_css_config.md - the name of a css class that will be applied to the view container
+- api/link/ui.portlet_datafeed_config.md -
 - api/link/ui.portlet_disabled_config.md - indicates whether an item is enabled or not
 - api/link/ui.portlet_gravity_config.md - sets the view gravity (1 by default)
 - api/link/ui.portlet_height_config.md - sets the height of the component
 - api/link/ui.portlet_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.portlet_id_config.md - the component ID
 - api/link/ui.portlet_isolate_config.md - masks IDs of all inner element
-- api/ui.portlet_layouttype_config.md -
+- api/ui.portlet_layouttype_config.md - defines the borders of layout that will be created after drag-n-drop operation is finished
 - api/link/ui.portlet_margin_config.md - defines the space around elements (applies the specified value to all elements)
 - api/link/ui.portlet_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.portlet_maxwidth_config.md - sets the maximum width for the view